jv80/Data-Analysis-Project-Population-Educational-institutions/README.md

 # Population/Schools(Data Analysis Project)
-Population/Schools is a personal work that show different faces of data analysis and data processing with real datasets.
+Population/Schools is a personal work that shows different phases of data analysis and data processing with real datasets.
 The goal of this project is to show examples of input/output data, data cleaning, visualization and data analysis.

 The final product of this project is a map of Vancouver with the information of the schools and population(between 5-19 years old) per local area.